 - Nonspecific background: Some specimens may exhibit nonspecific background staining for reasons that are not well understood.
-For this reason, evaluation of a VENTANA anti-MLH1 (M1) antibody slide must include a comparison of the slide to the negative reagent control slide to determine the level of nonspecific background staining.
-Cytoplasmic staining, if present, should be disregarded in VENTANA anti-MLH1 (M1) antibody IHC interpretation. - Focal Staining: Some specimens may exhibit focal staining in tumor cells; the staining intensity may vary from weak to strong.
-As specified by the VENTANA anti-MLH1 (M1) antibody IHC scoring algorithm, focal weak equivocal nuclear staining in viable tumor cells in the presence of acceptable internal positive control staining should be categorized as Loss status. - Punctate Staining: Some specimens may exhibit discrete punctate staining within a few nuclei of the tumor; the staining intensity may vary from weak to strong.
+For this reason, evaluation of a VENTANA anti-PMS2 (A16-4) antibody slide must include a comparison of the slide to the negative reagent control slide to determine the level of nonspecific background staining.
+Cytoplasmic staining, if present, should be disregarded in VENTANA anti-PMS2 (A16-4) antibody IHC interpretation. - Focal Staining: Some specimens may exhibit focal staining in the tumor cells and staining intensity may vary from weak to strong.
+Based on the VENTANA anti-PMS2 (A16-4) antibody IHC scoring algorithm, focal weak equivocal nuclear staining in the viable tumor cells in the presence of internal positive controls should be categorized as Loss status. - Punctate Staining: Some specimens may exhibit discrete punctate staining within a few nuclei of the tumor; the staining intensity may vary from weak to strong.
 This staining pattern should be ignored.
-If only this type of staining pattern is present, the clinical status is Loss. - Speckling: In contrast to punctate staining, speckling has a finer, more granular appearance and can be focal or occur across many tumor cells.
-This staining pattern, if seen in the tumor cell nuclei, should be ignored and the slide given a clinical status of Loss. - Tissue or Staining Artifact: Histologic artifacts originating from the sample processing and microtomy processes can also complicate the determination of VENTANA anti-MLH1 (M1) antibody IHC clinical status.
+If a case has only this type of staining pattern, the clinical status is Loss. - Speckling: In contrast to punctate staining, speckling has a finer, more granular appearance and can be focal or occur across many tumor cells.
+This staining pattern, if seen in the tumor cell nuclei, should be ignored and the slide given a clinical status of Loss. - Tissue or Staining Artifact: Histologic artifacts originating from the sample processing and microtomy processes can also complicate the determination of VENTANA anti-PMS2 (A16-4) antibody IHC Clinical status.
 These artifacts may include, but are not limited to, fixation gradients and edge effects, DAB trapping, nuclear bubbling, lack of staining in some regions of the tissue, tearing or folding of the tissue, and loss of the tissue section.
-In some instances, repeat staining of new sections or acquisition of a new specimen may be required.

-The clinical performance of the MMR RxDx panel with KEYTRUDA (pembrolizumab) in gastric cancer has not been fully established.
+In some instances, repeat staining of new sections or acquisition of a new specimen may be required. - The clinical performance of the MMR RxDx panel with KEYTRUDA (pembrolizumab) in gastric cancer has not been fully established.
 Data collection to further establish the clinical performance in gastric cancer patients with the MMR RxDx is ongoing.